heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 ![asset panel](./img/workspace-asset-panel.PNG)

-2. Drag and Drop an individual from the asset panel to the workspace.
+2. Drag and drop an individual from the asset panel to the workspace.

 ![drag and drop](./img/workspace-drag-and-drop.PNG)